-Factbox - Ballon D'Or winner Cristiano Ronaldo
+Factbox - Ballon d'Or winner Cristiano Ronaldo

+World number one Andy Murray is confident he can stay at the top of the men's game and play on into his thirties - as long as he can keep himself fit.

-MADRID Factbox on Real Madrid and Portugal forward Cristiano Ronaldo, who won the FIFA Ballon D'Or award on Monday.
+PARIS Factbox on Real Madrid and Portugal forward Cristiano Ronaldo, who won the Ballon d'Or award for the fourth time on Monday:

 EARLY DAYS

-* Played youth football at Nacional before joining Sporting Lisbon in 2002, arch-rivals to his boyhood favourites Benfica.
+* Plays youth team football at Nacional before joining Sporting Lisbon in 2002, arch-rivals to his boyhood favourites Benfica.

 MANCHESTER UNITED

-* United manager Alex Ferguson signs an 18-year-old Ronaldo for just over 12 million pounds ($19.4 million) in August 2003 after an outstanding performance against United in a pre-season friendly in Lisbon.
+* Alex Ferguson signs 18-year-old Ronaldo for about 12 million pounds ($15.22 million) in August 2003 after an outstanding performance against his United side in a pre-season friendly.

-* Scores debut Champions League goal against Debrecen in qualifying for the 2005-06 edition.
+* Scores debut Champions League goal against Debrecen in qualifying for the 2005-06 edition of the competition.

-* United claim the 2006-07 Premier League title and Ronaldo is named Footballer of the Year in England and Portugal.
-Runner-up to Kaka as European Footballer of the Year and third in FIFA World Player of the Year.
+* United win the 2006-07 Premier League title and Ronaldo is named Footballer of the Year in England and Portugal.
+Runner-up to Kaka as European Footballer of the Year (Ballon d'Or) and third in FIFA World Player of the Year.

 * Scores first Champions League goals in the main competition with a double in a 7-1 thrashing of AS Roma.

-* United claim a Premier League and Champions League double in 2007-08, Ronaldo finishing as Europe's top goal scorer with 42 goals and winning several domestic awards including England's player of the season.
+* United win a Premier League and Champions League double in 2007-08, Ronaldo finishing as Europe's top scorer with 42 goals and winning several domestic awards, including England's player of the season.

 * Voted World Player of the Year having already become only the third Portuguese to win Europe's Ballon d'Or award following Eusebio in 1965 and Luis Figo in 2000.